hobuinc/greyhound/doc/deploy.rst

 Configuration may vary considerably depending on the purpose and expected use-cases of the Greyhound deployment.

 As an example, consider a production environment with a large pipeline database and sporadic use of a small percentage of pipelines, where a specific pipeline is only accessed briefly by a small number of users.
 In this scenario, we would want a short session timeout to avoid wasting memory maintaining an idle open session.
 Let's also assume we want the fastest response time possible once the sessions are executed, so we'll prefer to have a small number of concurrent users per session.
 This requires multiple session handlers to be enabled.

-So some sample settings for this scenario in ``config.js`` might look like:
+``config.js`` sample settings:
  - ``config.web.enable: false`` - Disable web server for production environment.
  - ``config.db.type: 'http'`` - Use an external database web server API for pipeline retrieval.  ``config.db.options`` must be set accordingly.
  - ``config.ws.softSessionShareMax: 4`` - After 4 concurrent users of a single pipeline on a session handler, put new users of the same pipeline on a different session handler.